Dallas Brodie

-Dallas Monique Brodie (born February 7, 1962) is a Canadian politician and lawyer who has served as the interim leader of OneBC since 2025 and as a member of the Legislative Assembly of British Columbia (MLA) for Vancouver-Quilchena since 2024.
-Initially elected as a member of the BC Conservatives, Brodie was appointed attorney general critic in John Rustad's shadow cabinet in November 2024 and served until her expulsion from the party in March 2025.
+Dallas Monique Brodie (born February 7, 1962) is a Canadian politician and lawyer who has served as the interim leader of OneBC since June 2025.
+She has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Vancouver-Quilchena since 2024.

+Initially elected as a member of the Conservative Party, Brodie has since been removed from the Conservative caucus for "using her position of authority to mock testimony of survivors of abuse, including child sex abuse," and has been denounced by government officials as well as Indigenous and non-Indigenous groups across the country for being a disseminator of residential school denialism.

 Early life and career

 Brodie was born in Vancouver in 1962.
 She graduated from Princeton University with a bachelor of arts (BA) in political science, University of Toronto Faculty of Law with a juris doctor (JD), British Columbia Institute of Technology with a certificate in broadcasting journalism, and attended University of Paris for a time.

 As a lawyer, Brodie worked as an arbitrator on British Columbia's Residential Tenancy Branch, which deals with landlord-tenant disputes, for a decade before quitting in 2017.
 She criticized underfunding for the body, saying arbitrators were paid less than comparable lawyers and overworked to meet the required deadlines.
 Brodie has also worked as a criminal defence lawyer who took on Legal Aid BC youth cases.

 Brodie later worked in broadcasting as a Canadian Broadcasting Corporation (CBC) producer in Toronto and Ottawa.
 Afterwards she worked for the CKNW talk radio station in Vancouver and for the CITR-FM station at the University of British Columbia (UBC) as a weekly host.
 While at UBC she travelled to Israel alongside the campus's Hillel organization.